 1 Dead As Pa.
 Hostage Standoff Ends

-``He was terminated and the two women he is holding were part of that decision,″ Whitbeck said today. ``He specifically targeted at least Maria Jordan.
+``He was terminated and the two women he is holding were part of that decision,″ Whitbeck said earlier today. ``He specifically targeted at least Maria Jordan.
 We don’t know whether he knew for sure whether Carol Kepner would be there.″

 Visibly shaken after the standoff ended badly, Whitbeck said that as of 8:45 a.m. today Czajkowski had become increasingly agitated.
 Police, who at that point could not see the gunman, decided to break in a window.